Dr00gy/Typst-thesis-template-for-VSB/thesis_template/template.typ

 #import "misc.typ": *

 // TODO support for thesis other than bachelor's is not finished
-// Ph.
-D. thesis has some additional requirements
+// PhD thesis has some additional requirements

 /*
 Template author: Dr00g on Discord / Dr00gy on GitHub and Astra3